 By using the scientific payload developed in the ongoing EIVE project based on a modern Multi-System-on-Chip (MSoC) incl. the specially developed protocols and procedures for the transmission of high-resolution (4k) camera data, the EIVE payload will be tested in a real operational environment.

 Finally, through the additional use of polarization multiplexing, we aim to achieve a record in terrestrial radio data transmission with the highest product of data rate (targeted up to 40 Gbit/s) and transmission distance (targeted 60 km) demonstrated so far.

-The experiments are to be set up by scientific staff and students of the University of Stuttgart between ground stations in the foothills of the Alps, including those of the Kempten University of Applied Sciences, and a remote station on the Zugspitze and will be carried out in the period from April 2021 to March 2022.
+The experiments are to be set up by scientific staff and students of the University of Stuttgart between ground stations in the foothills of the Alps, including those of the Kempten University of Applied Sciences, and a remote station on the Zugspitze and will be carried out.

 In the experiment, the in-house developed payload computer for the EIVE mission (APU: Application Processing Unit) is tested to generate different modulation formats with different data rates and adapts the connection to the different weather conditions.
 The Figure shows the data flow diagram for the evaluation of atmospheric losses.

 There are multiple thesis (and eventualy HiWi positions) available.

 The options are very diverse, from circuit design (especially DC supply with voltage and current monitoring but also HF for adaptive analog signal filtering), system analysis (data processing to analyze the transmission quality, losses and impairment effects) to automation (control the transmission, adapt to the ambient effects, monitor sensors etc.) and even visualization (collect and visualize the data, quantify the transmission effects and results) and many other options.
 For details, questions and interests please send an "initiative application" email to the project responsible/ contact person, specifying your interests, experience and expectations.